DevopsAde/Devops_Project/Client Sever Architecture with MySQL as RDBMS/README.md

 round-trip time, time for packets to go to and back from the server.
 Note, this tool uses **`ICMP PROTOCOL`**.

-## IMPLEMENT A CLIENTSERVER ARCHITECTURE USING MySQL DATABASE MANAGEMENT SYSTEM (DBMS)
+## IMPLEMENT A CLIENT SERVER ARCHITECTURE USING MySQL DATABASE MANAGEMENT SYSTEM (DBMS)

+In this section, we going to implement a Client Sever Architecture using MySQL Database Management System (DBMS).

+We going to demonstrate a basic client-server using MySQL RDBMS, by Create and Configuring two Linux-based virtual servers (EC2 instances in AWS).